 After step 5, if the project is not approved the project will repeat steps 2-5 until approval is received.
 In the meantime, plancheck fees will be racking up as the city official uses their time on your project.

 - Permit expediting services that take a process approach usually charge per action taken on your behalf whether or not your project was pushed forward in the queue.
-For example, they submitted second round corrections to the city on your behalf after waiting however long for the revised set of plans and report back the city-approved times.
-They will charge for the resubmission but basically just couriered the plans.
+For example, they submitted second-round corrections to the city on your behalf after waiting however long for the revised set of plans and report back the city-approved times.
+They will charge for the resubmission but basically, they had only just couriered the plans.